Telemedicine for primary care: key functionality, benefits & real-life cases

 Medical image software

-Allows clinicians and patients access to CT scans, X-rays, ultrasounds, and other medical images
+Allows clinicians and patients to access CT scans, X-rays, ultrasounds, and other medical images

 Simplifies care management procedures (e.g. scheduling patient appointments and referring them to specialists)